 This has called for more diversity in the crypto market, offering investors a wide range of options.
 However, because of its competition, the Bitcoin rate can stay pretty grounded.
 It is noteworthy that if Bitcoin were the only cryptocurrency out there, the price could look different.

 3. Media Visibility And Coverage

 The media play a pivotal role in the world we live in today, and it also pitches the Bitcoin rate.
-Many studies have elucidated on the nexus between Bitcoin and the media, but in simple terms, the theory is that positive media attention is a possible answer to why the Bitcoin rate is on the rise.
+Many studies have elucidated the nexus between Bitcoin and the media.
+Still, in simple terms, the theory is that positive media attention is a possible answer to why the Bitcoin rate is rising.
 In contrast, negative attention can lead to price dips.

-On a general scale, the media is believed to give people a better understanding of Bitcoin’s basic functionality, leading more people to be attracted to the idea and invest in it.
-In today’s age of social media, any kind of crypto news has the potential to affect the Bitcoin rate in the capital market.
+On a broad scale, the media is believed to give people a better understanding of Bitcoin’s basic functionality, leading more people to be attracted to the idea and invest in it.
+In today’s age of social media, any crypto news has the potential to affect the Bitcoin rate in the capital market.

 4. Cost Of Production

 Although Bitcoin is exclusively a digital asset, it is still a product that needs to be produced.
 Chiefly, the cost of producing Bitcoin is a derivative of the mining process’s electrical consumption.